ray-project/ray/doc/source/install-on-docker.md

 sudo service docker start
 ```

-Add the `ubuntu` user to the `docker` group to allow running Docker commands:
+Add the `ubuntu` user to the `docker` group to allow running Docker commands without sudo:
 ```
 sudo usermod -a -G docker ubuntu
 ```